P.O. BOX 966

 MEDICAL LAKE, WA 99022-0966

-The USAF Helicopter Pilot Association was established more than 20 years ago "To perpetuate the History of USAF helicopter operation, its pilots and memory of lost comrades; to provide a central registry for helicopter pilot names and addresses; to arrange reunions for social and recreational benefit of members; and to support the intent of the organization".
+The USAF Helicopter Pilot Association was established in 1985, "To perpetuate the History of USAF helicopter operation, its pilots and memory of lost comrades; to provide a central registry for helicopter pilot names and addresses; to arrange reunions for social and recreational benefit of members; and to support the intent of the organization".

 The above is quoted from our constitution.
 The Federal Government recognizes the USAFHPA as a social non-profit organization open to all present and former pilots of USAF helicopters.
 At present we have approximately 570 retired, active duty, auxiliary and associate members.
 The dues and initiation fee (which includes the first year's dues) are $10.00 per year.
 This entitles the member to the periodic newsletter, membership roster, and information on and attendance at the reunions.
 Auxiliary Members are the spouses of helicopter pilots Gone West.